Advisory Services

 However, it must be noted that there is an absence of any laws regarding paternity benefits, but central government employees have the right to avail the paternity leave of 15 days for taking care of their wife and surviving child.
 There is a proposed paternity benefits bill, 2017, which is still pending government authorisation.

 It is important for every company to provide a safe and healthy working environment to its employees, irrespective of their gender.
-Therefore the HR Policy of every company having more than 10 employees must contain a clause regarding their stand on sexual harassment at the workplace.
-The provisions governing the same are enumerated under the Prevention of Sexual Harassment (POSH)[1] Act.
-The policy must clearly mention the details of the ICC, grievance redressal mechanism etc.
+Therefore the HR Policy of every company having more than 10 employees must contain a clause regarding their stand on sexual harassment in the workplace.
+The provisions governing the same are enumerated under the Prevention of Sexual Harassment (POSH) Act1.
+The policy must clearly mention the details of the ICC, grievance redressal mechanism, etc.

 The outbreak of Covid has led to a drastic shift in the work culture of every company, which has promoted the concept of Work from Home, facilitating the need for an adaptive work culture policy in every company, which can provide better flexibility to the employees regarding their choice of workplace location.